Chapter:

 Part IX.
 General Provisions

-A. Notification of Settlement of Matter Scheduled for Hearing.
-When a matter scheduled for hearing is settled, the moving party must immediately inform the courtroom department by email to NEBml_Orders@neb.uscourts.gov, telephone, or other expeditious means.
+- Notification of Court.
+When a matter scheduled for hearing is settled, the moving party must immediately inform the courtroom department by e-mail to NEBml_Orders@neb.uscourts.gov, telephone, or other expeditious means.

-B. Effect of Stipulations.
-Except as provided by the Bankruptcy Code or the Federal Rules of Bankruptcy Procedure, a stipulation filed with the court is binding on the parties thereto in accordance with its terms.
-But a stipulation that provides for relief from the automatic stay, prohibits or conditions the use, sale, or lease of property, or provides for adequate protection, use of cash collateral, or obtaining credit is not enforceable, unless it is approved by the court after notice and hearing under Fed.
+- Effect of Settlements.
+Except as provided by the Bankruptcy Code or the Federal Rules of Bankruptcy Procedure, a settlement filed with the court is binding on the parties thereto in accordance with its terms.
+But a settlement that provides for relief from the automatic stay, prohibits or conditions the use, sale, or lease of property, or provides for adequate protection, use of cash collateral, or obtaining credit is not enforceable unless it is approved by the court after notice and hearing under Fed.
 R. Bankr.
 P. 4001(d).
-The court may approve a stipulation or agreement without further notice and hearing if: (1) an underlying motion was served on all parties in interest entitled to notice under Fed.
+The court may approve a settlement without further notice and hearing if: (1) an underlying motion to be settled was served on all parties in interest entitled to notice under Fed.
 R. Bankr.
-P. 4001(a) and (d); or (2) the parties represent in the stipulation all parties entitled to notice under Fed.
+P. 4001(a) and (d); or (2) the parties represent in the settlement document all parties entitled to notice under Fed.
 R. Bankr.
-P. 4001(a) and (d) signed the stipulation.
+P. 4001(a) and (d) signed the settlement.